lamichhaneashish/DataStructureProjects/README.md

 # DataStructureProjects
-This folder contains all programming assignments and projects that I did in SE3345  (Data Structures) class.
+This folder contains all programming assignments and projects that I did in SE3345 (Data Structures)class in the Fall of 2018.
+I gained a good amount of knowledge about different data structures in programming languages from this class, including but not limited to List, Hashing, Tree, Graph, and so on.

 ## SinglyLinkedList.java and DoublyLinkedList.java: